invertase/react-native-firebase/docs/in-app-messaging/usage/index.md

 This module provides a JavaScript API to allow greater control of the displaying of these messages.

 # Limitations
-Accorrding to [Gihthub isssue](https://github.com/firebase/firebase-ios-sdk/issues/4768) Firebase In-App Messaging allows only 1 campaign per day on app foreground or app launch - this is to prevent you from accidentally overwhelming your users with non-contextually appropriate messages.
-However, if you use the contextual triggers (ie: Analytics event or problematically triggered FIAM campaigns), there is no daily rate limit.
+Accorrding to [Gihthub isssue](https://github.com/firebase/firebase-ios-sdk/issues/4768) Firebase In-App Messaging allows only 1 campaign per day on app foreground or app launch.
+This limit is to prevent you from accidentally overwhelming your users with non-contextually appropriate messages.
+However, if you use the contextual triggers (for example: Analytics event or programmatically triggered in-app-messaging campaigns), there is no daily rate limit.

 ## Displaying Messages